 5. Paint stripper

 If you want to strip paint from metal without the nasty fumes and mess of chemical strippers, just fill a slow cooker with water and set the dial to high.
-The heat and moisture will soften the paint, and often it will fall off as a single piece.
+The heat and moisture will soften the paint, and it will often fall off as a single piece.